yiakwy/yiakwy.github.io/Correlation Metrics/ConvNet/READMME.md

 ## Benchmark Test

-> The benchmark borrow techniques from Numeric Computing Mathematics and utilize functionaility provided by Stanford University
+> The benchmark borrows techniques from Numeric Computing Mathematics and utilizes utilities provided by Stanford University

 ```